LooksRare/looksrare-sdk/doc/guide.md

 ## What to do when the order is created and signed ?

 Use the public api entpoints [/orders](https://looksrare.github.io/api-docs/#/Orders/OrderController.createOrder) to push the order to the database.
-After what, the order will be visible by everyone using the API (looksrare.org, aggregators, etc..).
+After that, the order will be visible by everyone using the API (looksrare.org, aggregators, etc..).

 ## How to execute an order